Guinea declares public health emergency over Ebola

 Canada’s Tekmira Pharmaceuticals Corp is also exploring the possibility of making more of its experimental Ebola treatment, Chief Executive Officer Mark Murray said.

-Nigeria too has declared a national emergency, though it has so far escaped the levels of infection seen in the three other countries.
-On Thursday, it said it had 10 cases of Ebola.
-Four Nigerians have died of the disease.
+Nigeria, which has also declared a national emergency, on Thursday said it had 11 cases of Ebola after a doctor who treated a Liberian man who brought the disease to Lagos fell ill.

-Health experts say government responses to the disease need to be calibrated to prevent its spread while avoiding measures that could induce panic or damage economies unnecessarily.
+Health experts say the responses of governments to the contagious hemorrhagic disease need to be calibrated to prevent its spread while avoiding measures that could induce panic or damage economies unnecessarily.

-That task is harder because health services have been stretched to breaking point and mistrust of health workers among some rural communities is high.
+The task is made more difficult because the capacity of health services in the three main countries has been stretched to breaking point and mistrust of health workers among some rural communities is high.

-In addition, 170 healthcare workers have been infected and 81 have died among the overall toll of 1,069, according to the World Health Organization.
+In addition, 170 healthcare workers have been infected with Ebola and at least 81 have died among the overall toll of 1,069 people dead, according to the World Health Organization.
+Three of the dead are in Nigeria.

-A Liberian government document seen by Reuters shows the strain on its health ministry as it confronts the emergency.

-An Ebola call center in Monrovia is struggling to keep up with the volume of calls and needs more staff, phone lines and a deputy supervisor, the Ministry of Health document said.

-“The case investigation team only has one vehicle so they can’t get out and then there’s the issue of no space at the ETU (Ebola Treatment Unit) to bring patients,” it said.

-Ebola is one of the world’s most deadly diseases and kills the majority of those infected.
-Its symptoms include internal and external bleeding, diarrhoea and vomiting.
+One of the deadliest diseases known to man, Ebola kills the majority of those infected.
+Its symptoms include internal and external bleeding, diarrhea and vomiting.

-The U.S. State Department ordered family members at its embassy in Freetown to depart Sierra Leone because of limitations on regular medical care as a result of the outbreak.

-U.S. President Barack Obama discussed the outbreak with the presidents of Liberia and Sierra Leone, the White House said.

-Ebola also bears economic ramifications for some West African states as disruption to commerce, transport and borders lasts at least another month, said Matt Robinson, a vice president at Moody’s ratings agency.
+Ebola also threatens significant economic ramifications for some West African states as disruption to commerce, transport and borders lasts at least another month, said Matt Robinson, a vice president at Moody’s ratings agency.

-Sierra Leone’s growth would slow from the 16 percent rate recorded in 2013 if mining sector production is affected, he said, adding that regional health budgets could rise.
+Sierra Leone’s economic growth would slow from the 16 percent rate recorded in 2013 if mining sector production is affected, he said, adding a significant increase in expenditure on health in the three main countries is likely.

 There is also “an indirect effect arising from an Ebola-induced economic slowdown on government revenue generation in a region where budgets are already hindered by low tax collection,” he said.